akshay-kh/reload4u/README.md

 # Reload 4 U !

-A Chrome extension that automatically reloads selected tabs at customizable intervals.
+A Chrome and Firefox extension that automatically reloads selected tabs at customizable intervals.

 ## Features